My Name Is Khan: Characters

 Los Angeles-based Robin Slater, who had worked in films including How the Grinch Stole Christmas (2000), Memoirs of a Geisha (2005) and Dreamgirls (2006), was appointed to be Shah Rukh Khan's makeup artist by producer Prashant Shah.
 Slater described his look as "a natural sun-kissed one, very natural.
 He looks fresh and they all thought he looked much younger."
 She did his makeup in six steps and six minutes, starting with using a concealer to get rid of the flaws from his face.
 She then airbrushed the foundation on, put sunburn stipple around his chin, cheekbones, forehead, jaw and nose, and shaded the nose and jawline.
 After using powder gel to make him as if he wore no makeup, Slater removed airbrush overflow on his eyebrows and eyelashes.

 Kajol was given with the role of Mandira, Rizwan's Hindu wife with a son from her previous marriage.
-She found My Name Is Khan to be thematically similar to Karan Johar's previous films, noting Kabhi Khushi Kabhie Gham... for instance.
+She found My Name Is Khan to be thematically similar to Karan Johar's previous films, noting Kabhi Khushi Kabhie Gham for instance.
 However, she added "there was more masala in them" in comparison to My Name Is Khan, which she called his deepest one.
 The complexity of her character, Mandira, made her emotionally engaged to it, and Kajol stated that this experience eventually gave her a life lesson: "It is okay to be imperfect as a human being."
 She described My Name Is Khan as an intense collaboration with her friend, Karan Johar, who asked her to lose weight for characterization.

 In an interview to Indo-Asian News Service, Johar said that Kajol had always been the one in his mind while casting for an actress to play Mandira.
 On her spontaneous nature, he commented, "There is no method to her madness.
 She is sheer brilliance.
 Her expressions connect you immediately.
 She is all real, all woman, all human on screen and I don't think any living actress has the quality that Kajol has."
 His frequent collaborator, Manish Malhotra, was specifically chosen as her costume designer.
-As to her role as a San Francisco-based hairstylist, Kajol wore colorful clothes, including jackets and trousers; while her character is at home, she would be given more tracks and sweaters.
+As to her role as a San Francisco-based hairstylist, Kajol wore colourful clothes, including jackets and trousers; while her character is at home, she would be given more tracks and sweaters.
 In one of her scenes, she featured in a red sari, which was not Malhotra's design but was bought from a shop.
 Johar said that she did not want the fashion to distract the film's messages.
 Shiraz Siddique handled the rest of the cast's costumes.